What is a social media aggregator and how does it work?

 Definition and context

+The goal is to bring all of your content together from many places without having to copy or check each platform manually.
 This term covers a range of tools.
 Some are simple apps that gather content from one place, like an Instagram feed on a website.
-Others, like Walls.io, are full enterprise platforms that gather content from more than 14 sources, moderate it automatically, and post it to websites, events, and physical displays at the same time.
+Walls.io is another example of a comprehensive enterprise platform that collects content from over 14 sources, automatically moderates it, and publishes it simultaneously to websites, events, and physical displays.

 A Walls.io social media aggregator displayed on a screen in an office